Mike Bost: Health care

 At a March 2017 "telephone town hall," Bost spoke about health care with several constituents who criticized Obamacare.
 Bost expressed support for the new American Health Care Act, saying, "doing nothing is not an option."
 He promised the new bill did not portend a return to pre-Obama health care.
 "It's not intended to go back to what it was prior to the Affordable Care Act," Bost said.
 "We have to move forward because the system is collapsing."
 He also praised "plans to strip money from Planned Parenthood and shift it to local health departments that help with women's needs."
 On May 4, 2017, Bost voted for the act.

 Tax reform

 Bost voted for the Tax Cuts and Jobs Act of 2017, saying he believed the bill would enable businesses to compete globally and thereby improve the economy.
 The individual tax cuts expire in 2022.
 Bost wants to make them permanent.

 In December 2017, Bost signed a letter requesting that two education-related portions of the Internal Revenue code, one providing tuition breaks and the other incentivizing employees "to accept tax-free educational assistance from employers," be left unchanged in the new tax bill.
 The letter pointed out that seven out of ten college students graduate with student loan debt, which "harms our economy because it prevents many young adults from buying a house, purchasing a car or saving for retirement."

 LGBT rights

 In 2015, Bost condemned the Supreme Court ruling in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the constitution.

-In 2021, Bost was one of 29 Republicans to vote to reauthorize the Violence Against Women Act.
-This bill expanded legal protections for transgender people, and contained provisions allowing transgender women to use women's shelters and serve time in prisons matching their gender identity.